-Born in 1927 in South West England, Ken Gill became a draughtsman and was appointment a full-time office of his union, the Draughtsmen’s and Allied Technicians Association (DATA) in 1962, covering initially Liverpool and Ireland.
+Born in 1927 in South West England, Ken Gill became a draughtsman and was appointed a full-time office of his union, the Draughtsmen’s and Allied Technicians Association (DATA) in 1962, covering initially Liverpool and Ireland.
 He became the editor of the union’s journal in 1968, deputy general secretary of what became the Technical and Supervisory Staff association (TASS) in 1972.

 The General Secretary of TASS in 1974, Gill held a range of positions arising from his membership of the General Council of the TUC.
 He led for the TUC on equalities issues for a very long period, being a Commissioner for Racial Equality and chair of the Trade Union Equal Rights Committee, as well as the TUC’s General Council – and hence of the annual congress in 1985.

 As Chair of the Management Committee of the People’s Press Printing Society, he was expelled from the Communist Party of Great Britain for activities associated with defence of the paper against revisionist attacks from within the leadership of that Party.

 Faced with technological change and industrial decline, Ken Gill reinvented TASS during the early 1980s, taking in a range of unions, such as the Gold and Silver Workers, the Metal Mechanics, the Sheet Metal Workers, the Tobacco Workers.
 In 1988, he and his long-time rival for the leadership of `white-collar’ unionism, Clive Jenkins (General Secretary of the Association of Scientific, Technical and Managerial Staffs – ASTMS), buried the hatchet and brought their two unions together to create the new union, Manufacturing, Science and Finance (MSF), with each as a joint General Secretary.
 Jenkins retired first and Ken Gill retired in 1992.